apache/cordova-docs/www/docs/en/8.x/cordova/storage/storage.md

 ### Disadvantages

-- Not supported on iOS.
+- Only fully supported on iOS as of iOS 10.3.
 - Complex API with nested callbacks.
 - Limited total amount of storage (typically around 5MB).